iotaledger/iota-wiki/tutorials/pages/shimmerevm-hardhat.md

 If you're comfortable in typescript, feel free to select.
 There's not much difference for this project anyway.
 However, some syntax might differ.
 :::

-Your hardhat project should like something this:
+Your hardhat project should look like something this:
 ```md
 .
 ├── README.md